ianpleasance/home-assistant-alexa-webhook/README.md

 "*Alexa, ask My Home to trigger lights with color red brightness one fifty*"

 Sends a POST request with {"color": "red", "brightness": "150"} to the webhook configured as lights.

+While you can use these voice commands as-is, to make them easier you'll probably want to add Alexa Routines to your account to remap them to easier voice calls.
+To do this you can run the Alexa App, Create a Routine, and then a "When" and a "Will" - for example "When:Voice:Open Gates" "Alexa Will:Customised:ask hass webhook to trigger opengates"

 **OpenResty Proxy Setup via Docker**